corda/corda-docs-portal/content/en/docs/corda-os/4.8/api-states.md

-* `FungibleAsset` defines an amount property of type `Amount<Issued<T>>`, therefore there is an assumption that all fungible items are issued by a single well known party but this is not always the case.
+* `FungibleAsset` defines an amount property of type `Amount<Issued<T>>`, therefore there is an assumption that all fungible items are issued by a single well-known party but this is not always the case.
 * `FungibleAsset` implements `OwnableState`, as such there is an assumption that all fungible items are ownable.